m-shehab/DeepRL-Navigation/report.md

 These changes were introduced in ["Human-level control through deep reinforcement learning"](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) paper

 ## Learning Algorithm
-The implementation od DQN agent is organized in three main files:
+The implementation of DQN agent is organized in three main files:
 - `Navigation.ipynb` where the environment setting, agent initalization, and traingin management are executed.
 - `dqn_agent.py` where the learning agent is defined
 - `model.py` where the neural network is defined